MUHSIN-M-P/Project-FindMyFriend/README.md

-# Project-FindMyFriend
+# UniSphere

-A full-stack social networking platform that helps you find friends based on shared interests and personality compatibility.
+A full-stack social networking platform exclusively for **NIT Calicut students** that helps you find friends based on shared interests and personality compatibility.
 Built with **Flask** (Python) backend and **Next.js** (TypeScript/React) frontend, featuring real-time chat powered by WebSockets and Redis.

 ## 🌟 Project Overview

-**FindMyFriend** is a modern friend-finding application that combines personality matching, real-time messaging, and social features to help users connect with like-minded people.
+**UniSphere** is a modern campus networking application designed specifically for NIT Calicut students.
+It combines personality matching, real-time messaging, and social features to help students connect with like-minded peers.
 The platform uses questionnaires to match users based on compatibility scores and provides seamless communication through an integrated chat system.

 ### Key Features

 #### 🎯 **Personality Matching System**

 -   Interactive questionnaire to determine user preferences and personality traits
--   Compatibility scoring algorithm to match users with similar interests
+-   Compatibility scoring algorithm to match students with similar interests
--   "Best Match" recommendations based on quiz responses
+-   "Find Your Tribe" recommendations based on quiz responses
 -   View potential friends' profiles with compatibility scores

 #### 💬 **Real-Time Chat System**